Tips and Tricks for CAT Examination

 - Completed professional degree (CA/CS/ICWA) with a required

 - Should be in the final year of Bachelor’s degree with a required percentage.

 SC / ST / PWD candidates should have a minimum 45%.
 For General and NC-OBC candidates, the minimum is 50%.

 The percentage of marks obtained by the candidate would be calculated based on the practice as followed by the respective University/Institution.
-In the case of grades / CGPA, the conversion to the percentage of marks would be built on the procedure as certified by the respective University/ Institution.
+Regarding grades / CGPA, the conversion to the percentage of marks would be built on the procedure as certified by the respective University/ Institution.

 IIMS may verify eligibility at a different stage of the selection process.
-All details are provided at IIMCAT website www.iimcat.ac.in. the candidate should note that their fulfillment with minimum eligibility criteria will not ensure consideration for shortlisting by IIMS.
+All details are provided at the IIMCAT website www.iimcat.ac.in.
+The candidate should note that their fulfilment with minimum eligibility criteria will not ensure consideration for shortlisting by IIMS.

 The applicants must declare and maintain a valid email Id and a phone number throughout the selection process.

-If you have more questions about CAT 2021/2022 Preparation Tips, you can write your queries in the comments box below.
+If you have more questions about CAT 2023/2024 Preparation Tips, please write your queries in the comments box below.

 As a dedicated Biology Science graduate, I’m passionate about sharing the latest updates in national and state entrance exams through my blog.
 I aim to keep aspiring students informed about exam trends, important dates, and changes in syllabi.
 With a keen interest in education, I strive to offer valuable insights for students navigating the competitive landscape of entrance examinations and admission tests.
 Stay updated with me.